Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Continuing the exploration of React has been incredibly rewarding.
 Understanding prop types has given me more confidence in building scalable and maintainable React applications.
 Manipulating children elements has enabled me to create more versatile and interactive user interfaces.
 Excited to continue honing my React skills and tackling more complex projects!

 #100DaysOfCode #ReactJS #WebDevelopment #JavaScript #CodingJourney

+## Day 82: [Date]

+Today's Progress:
+- Continued my journey with React, focusing on Props and Children.
+- Explored the versatility they offer in building interactive and dynamic components.

+Thoughts:
+- React's modular approach and data flow through Props and Children are powerful concepts.
+- Excited to apply this knowledge in creating more sophisticated web applications.
+- Looking forward to exploring even more advanced React features in the coming days!

+Keep coding and learning! 🌟

+#100DaysOfCode #ReactJS #WebDevelopment #JavaScript #CodingJourney